On the Issues

 We are still fighting to make up for the cuts of our last recession, to programs like Temporary Assistance for Needy Families (TANF) and the Aged Blind and Disabled (ABD) program.
 Not only do these programs need to be restored to their pre-recession levels, but they need to be increased to reflect the current cost of living.
 We also need to rethink how these programs are structured; social service programs need to incentivize independence, rather than hinder those who access services.

-We also need to look out for the small local businesses and business owners who are generating revenue for the tax system we currently have.
+Finally, we should protect the small local businesses and business owners who are generating revenue for the tax system we currently have.
 I’ve heard reportedly from business owners that the best way Olympia can help is by addressing public safety and creating safe neighborhoods.
-This means we need to address our core issues of the behavioral health crisis, homelessness, and the criminal legal system.
+This means we need to address our core issues of the behavioral health crisis, homelessness, and the criminal justice system.